Banana71/Soundplantage/README.md

 # Soundplantage
 Performances for the miniDexed

-The Yamaha DX7 is certainly not the best sounding synthesizer, but there is hardly another electronic instrument that can be played so expressively.
-Thanks to its versatility, it can produce sounds for any genre of music.
-This is especially true for the miniDexed with its 8 tone generators.
+The Yamaha DX7 is one of the most expressive electronic musical instruments I know.
+Thanks to its versatility, it can produce sounds for every musical genre.
+This is especially true of the miniDexed with its 8 tone generators.

 I would be grateful for suggestions, criticism and ideas of all kinds in the Discussions.